hypernumbers/learn_elisp_the_hard_way/contents/lesson-5-2-working-with-buffers-1.rst

 Attempting to evaluate it as a variable will drop you into the debugger.

 The function is then pretty straight forward to understand.
-Step through the bugger, word-by-word, incrementing the value of `count` every time you do.
+Step through the buffer, word-by-word, incrementing the value of `count` every time you do.
 At the end print out the value of `count`.

 Open a file on your system and try out the function.
-You will notice that that the `omar-count` actually moves the cursor - it is not some sort of virtual cursor, `got-chat` and `forward-word` actually move the cursor.
+You will notice that that the `omar-count` actually moves the cursor - it is not some sort of virtual cursor, `got-char` and `forward-word` actually move the cursor.
 This behaviour is sub-optimal from a user perspective.

-It can be cured by using a special function `save-excursion'.
+It can be cured by using a special function `save-excursion`.
 Edit the function to add wrap the body our count function in it as shown below:

 | ``(defun omar-count ()``
-|   ``"This function will count the number of words in the current buffer, yeah!"``
+|   ``"This function will count the number of words in the current buffer."``
 |   ``(interactive)``
 |   ``(save-excursion``
 |     ``(let ((count 0))``